Akatsuki06/AutonomousCarAI/README.md

 ## Prerequisites

-The python libraries used to capture frames is ***win32api*** which is only available on windows.
-So it cant run on linux.
-As an alteranative ***pyscreenshot*** can be used in linux but its extremly slow to capture frames ~ 10fps. ***Keras*** with tensorflow backend has been used to train the model.
+The python libraries used to capture frames is ***win32api***, which is only available on windows, so it cannot run on linux.
+As an alternative, ***pyscreenshot*** can be used with linux, but its extremely slow to capture frames (~ 10fps). ***Keras*** with tensorflow backend has been used to train the model.

 ## How it works?

- - Run the ***game.exe***, once the red screen with the note "Press Space" appears run ***main.py*** Let main.py know the location of the game.
-So dont press space unless it finds the game screen.
+ - Run the ***game.exe***, once the red screen with the note "Press Space" appears, run ***main.py***.
+Let main.py know the location of the game.
+Don't press space unless it finds the game screen.
  - ***main.py*** will capture the location of the game and will ask whether to train, test or quit.
  - Choose an option:
-**Training** use *w*, *a*, *s*, *d* to move the car on the road and press *q* to stop training.
+    - **Training:** Use *w*, *a*, *s*, *d* to move the car on the road.
+Press *q* to stop training.
 This will collect data and store to data/ folder.
-Once data has been collected , use run ***model.py*** to create a trained model for the self driving car  in the *model/* folder.
-Now this model can be used for
+Once data has been collected, use 'run ***model.py***' to create a trained model for the self driving car  in the *model/* folder.
+Now this model can be used for testing.

-**Testing** Testing here refers to driving.
+    - **Testing:** Testing here refers to driving.
 Once there is a trained model this option can be used.
-Just select the option and let the car drive itself to stop testing put the cursor on the opencv screen windows and press *esc*.
+Just select the option and let the car drive itself.
+To stop testing put the cursor on the opencv screen windows and press *esc*.

 ## Game Link

-The link of the car game to be trained https://www.dropbox.com/s/ul3s4i0trnohsih/game.zip?dl=0
+The link of the car game to be trained: https://www.dropbox.com/s/ul3s4i0trnohsih/game.zip?dl=0